rtoal/ple/docs/reinforcement/js.md

 <details><summary>How can you tell whether a number (a regular number, not a <code>BigInt</code>) is an integer or not?</summary><code>Number.isInteger(<i>x</i>)</code></details>

-<details><summary>What are <b>safe integers</b> in JavaScript?</summary>Numbers in the range where representable values are packed tightly enough together that all integers are representable</details>
+<details><summary>What are <b>safe integers</b> in JavaScript?</summary>Integers in the maximal range of numbers where the representable values are packed tightly enough to contain all integers in the range</details>

 <details><summary>If <code>x</code> has the value <code>NaN</code>, what is the value of the expression <code>x === NaN</code>?
 Why?
 What is the correct way to determine if an expression has the value <code>NaN</code>?</summary>It’s <code>false</code> because <code>===</code> by definition produces <code>false</code> when one of its operands is <code>NaN</code>.
 You need to invoke <code>isNaN(x)</code></details>